 Example 3: Validation Failure and Error Handling (400 Bad Request)

-Returning a detailed error code and user-friendly message when input is invalid.
+Returning a detailed error code and user-friendly message when input validation fails.

 @RequestToPost("/api/register")